 - A complimentary nail trim

-**Does NOT include any blood work or extractions.
+**Does NOT include any blood work, extractions, or any applicable sales tax.
 A more thorough estimate can be given the day of surgery or call to schedule your COMPLIMENTARY dental examination!